A couple years ago, I bumped into John Dessauer, editor of John Dessauer’s Outlook, at the exhibit hall of The MoneyShow in Orlando.

 Newbies find the freewheeling, largely unstructured, internally competitive, risk-prone nature of the company either totally invigorating or completely petrifying.
 Employees are encouraged to be creative, ambitious and entrepreneurial and are given plenty of freedom and incentives – or enough rope to hang themselves, depending on how you look at it.

-When Bill gives advice – which he rarely does, even when it is solicited – it generally pays to listen.
+When Bill Bonner gives advice – which he rarely does even when solicited – it generally pays to listen.

 Yet I’ve found myself in disagreement with him lately.
-In his first Daily Reckoning column of 2015, he argued that the best way to generate and preserve wealth is not by investing in the stock market, but by starting your own business.
+In his first Daily Reckoning column of 2015, he argued that the best way to generate and preserve wealth is not investing in the stock market but starting your own business.

 Indeed, it is.
 And yet…